DragoonBoots/A2B/docs/02_Drivers/02_Destination/DoctrineDestinationDriver.md

 applicable entity is available with `$destinationDriver->getEm()` and `$destinationDriver->getRepo()`.

-If the application requires multiple entity managers, be sure to configure it:
+If the application requires multiple entity managers, be sure to declare it in the service configuration:
 ```php
 /**
  * @var EntityManagerInterface